mtorres6739/songr/README.md

 - [IntelliJ](https://www.jetbrains.com/idea/)

-- Thanks to classmates Joe Rutkin and Ben Lieberan for additional help.
+- Thanks to classmates Joe Rutkin, Ben Lieberan, Maximo VincenteMejia and Mehtab Riar for additional help.

-- Thanks to Roger Reyes and Raul Zarate, class TA's, for additional help.
+- Thanks to Roger Reyes, Raul Zarate, our class TA's, for additional help.

+- Thanks to Alex White, our class instructor, for additional debugging help.